As soon as you quit, your body starts to repair. Find out about all the health benefits of quitting.

 Within 2 to 5 years

-- Your risk of lung cancer is lower than that of a continuing smoker (provided the disease was not already present when you quit).
+Your risk of lung cancer is half that of a continuing smoker of a similar age (provided the disease was not already present when you quit).

 How fast and how well your body recovers can depend on the number of cigarettes you normally smoke and how long you’ve been smoking, and whether you already have a smoking-related disease.